himasudo/hm_malloc/README.md

 # hm-malloc-allocator

-Custom memory allocator using sbrk() with first-fit strategy.
+A simple Custom memory allocator implementation using sbrk() with first-fit strategy.

 ## Features